Dalgona/serum-site/pages/getting-started.md

       development server.</p>
     </blockquote>

-4. Open a web brower and navigate to your website (i.e. `http://localhost`).
+4. Open a web browser and navigate to your website (i.e. `http://localhost`).

 Congratulations!
 Yet it looks empty, you have successfully built your first website with Serum.
 Now continue reading [documentations](%page:docs/index) to